guigomcha/famquest/deploy/README.md

 - Old HP laptop with a Ubuntu Desktop 24.04.1 LTS from a bootable USB https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview
 - Free domain using https://dynv6.com/
   - wildcard A record in my zone to redirect all subdomains to my zone (my k8s ingress is the one that does the redirecting)
-  - TODO: Implement the hook to automatically update the IP if anything changes
+  - TODO: Implement the hook to automaticlly update the IP if anything changes
+  -  TODO: add the k3s command used once the tls works in the home lab
+    - Had to configure coredns to follow 8.8.8.8 instead of /etc/resolv.conf
 ## Deploy

 - Search and replace: